NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ### Theory
- In this step, we will create a new script that will reference the gathered information from our other scripts and call them to display in the active viewport.
+ In this step, you will create a new script that references the gathered information from other scripts and calls them to display in the active viewport.

+### Step 3.4.1: Create new file
-We will add this script to the same folder and name it `viewport_scene.py`.
+Add this script to the same folder and name it `viewport_scene.py`.

-This script will import not only `omni.ui` but also from our Model and Manipulator, so we will begin there:
+This script imports not only `omni.ui` but also from our Model and Manipulator, so you will begin there:

 ```python
 from omni.ui import scene as sc